Language attrition: Critical period hypothesis

+Regression hypothesis

 The regression hypothesis, first formulated by Roman Jakobson in 1941 and originally formulated on the phonology of only Slavic languages, goes back to the beginnings of psychology and psychoanalysis.
 It states that which was learned first will be retained last, both in 'normal' processes of forgetting and in pathological conditions such as aphasia or dementia.
 As a template for language attrition, the regression hypothesis has long seemed an attractive paradigm.
 However, regression is not in itself a theoretical or explanatory framework.
 Both order of acquisition and order of attrition need to be put into the larger context of linguistic theory in order to gain explanatory adequacy.

 Keijzer (2007) conducted a study on the attrition of Dutch in Anglophone Canada.
 She finds some evidence that later-learned rules, such as diminutive and plural formation, indeed erode before earlier learned grammatical rules.
 However, there is also considerable interaction between the first and second language and so a straightforward 'regression pattern' cannot be observed.
 Also, parallels in noun and verb phrase morphology could be present because of the nature of the tests or because of avoidance by the participants.
-In a follow up 2010 article, Keijzer suggests that the regression hypothesis may be more applicable to morphology than to syntax.
+In a follow-up 2010 article, Keijzer suggests that the regression hypothesis may be more applicable to morphology than to syntax.

 Citing the studies on the regression hypothesis that have been done, Yukawa says that the results have been contradictory.
-It is possible that attrition is a case-by-case situation depending on a number of variables (age, proficiency,& literacy, the similarities between the L1 and L2, and whether the L1 or the L2 is attriting).
-The threshold hypothesis states that there may be a level of proficiency that once attained, enables the attriting language to remain stable.
+It is possible that attrition is a case-by-case situation depending on a number of variables (age, proficiency, and literacy, the similarities between the L1 and L2, and whether the L1 or the L2 is attriting).

+Threshold hypothesis

+The threshold hypothesis, created by Jim Cummins in 1979 and expanded on since then, claims that there are language fluency thresholds that one must reach in both one's L1 and L2 in order for bilingualism to function properly and be beneficial to the individual.
+In order for one to maintain a low threshold, regular vocabulary and grammar usage is needed.
+Otherwise, an L2 that has fallen into disuse will now have a higher threshold for each language item, requiring a higher number of neural impulses to activate that item's representation in one's brain.
+Items that are used regularly have a lower required number of neural impulses to trigger its representation in the brain, making that language more stable and less susceptible to attrition.

+Under this hypothesis, language attrition is believed to first affect lexical words and then grammar rules, rather than grammar rules eroding first like in the regression hypothesis.
+It also requires a higher activation threshold to recall a word rather than recognize it, which does not indicate fluency.